Do Kernel and Neural Embeddings Help in Training and Generalization?: Numerical Analysis

 \subsubsection{Generalization}

-In Figure \ref{fig:testloss_neural} we report the test error on the CIFAR-10.
+In Figures \ref{fig:testloss_neural} and \ref{fig:testloss_neural_lsun} we report the test error on the first two classes CIFAR-10 and "kitchen" and "living room" classes of LSUN respectively.
 This shows that the neural embeddings perform at least comparable with the best studied RFF kernel.
 If the pre-training is done on the same labels we obtain a clear improvement, even if the actual training is only done on a dataset with half the size.